 On 7 June 2017 the conditions were different since there was no snow left anymore this late in spring.
 But again like 25 months ago we left our bicycles at the Heights of Kinlochewe.
 Again we climbed the Landover track beside the Abhainn Gleann na Muice and gained the open moor.
 Just as in 2015 the hike to Lochan Fhada offered great views of Slioch’s north-west aspects, of Beinn Tarsuinn, Meall Garbh and Mullach Coire Mhic Fhearchair.
 At least when the hills peeped out from the rain clouds.

 But the ground was reasonably dry, even though there had been rain and some showers very recently, when we picked up the faint track leading through grass and over some slabby sections all the way from the shore of beautiful Lochan Fhada to the Bealach Odhar.
 We reached the bealach and sat down in the lee of some rocks to enjoy the views of A’Mhaighdean and Ruadh Stac Mòr in the sunshine.
 Then without further ado we continued along the bypass path below Meall Garbh and reached the foot of the steep south ridge of Mullach Coire Mhic Fhearchair.

 This is quite some climb, the first 120m of which led over and around huge slabs and rocks made of red sandstone displaying some beautiful examples of woolsack weathering.
-Then the sandstone abruptly gave way to big white quartzite boulders through which and over … [Read More]
+Then the sandstone abruptly gave way to big white quartzite boulders through which and over which a faint track climbed all the … [Read More]